LuuuXG/cvdproc/docs/installation.md

 ```

 !!! note "tensorflow and torch"
-    Because these two packages are large, we do not specify them in `setup.py`.
+    Because these two packages are large in size, we do not specify them in `setup.py`.
 However, they will be used in the subsequent code.
 Please install them as needed.